Parameterization of Copulas and Covariance Decay of Stochastic Processes: Conclusions and Final Remarks

 \subsubsection{Acknowledgements}

 G. Pumi was partially supported by CAPES/Fulbright Grant BEX 2910/06-3 and by CNPq-Brazil.
 S.R.C.
 Lopes research was partially supported by CNPq-Brazil, by CAPES-Brazil, by Pronex {\it Probabilidade e Processos Estoc\'asticos} - E-26/170.008/2008 -APQ1 and also by INCT {\it em Matem\'atica}.
-The authors are grateful to the (Brazilian) National Center of Super Computing (CESUP-UFRGS) for the computational resources.